 Phuket is pretty too, but with its highest peak more than five times smaller than Bali’s highest mountain, the difference in landscape is clear.

 Phuket would be a better holiday choice if you want to travel cheaply, as this island – and Thailand in general – is full of countless cheap accommodation options catered to visitors.

 There are many hostels, guest houses and hotels on the island due to it being a popular backpacker destination for years.

 Plus it’s easy and cheap to hire a scooter to get around.
 However on the coast near the best-known beaches, you can also find upscale hotel resorts that have every amenity and luxury imaginable.

 Bali’s natural habitats allow you to holiday in style too, with upmarket hotels deep in the jungle, yoga retreats in the mountains, as well as the usual 4 and 5 star beachside break accommodations.

 There’s a variety of accommodation for all budgets in Bali too so there are options for travelers on a limited budget – although this island does like to market itself mainly as a high end resort destination.
 Because of that, there are less budget options than in Phuket.

 As for eating out, we’ve found food to be slightly cheaper in Phuket, whether that is from restaurants or street food.

-As for which destination is safer, you’ll find this is a contentious point among locals and tourists alike.
-However we believe Bali is probably a slightly safer destination than Phuket.
-That’s because Phuket and it’s lively nightlife scene which caters to all types of vices does create some unsavoury characters.
+As for which destination is ultimately safer, you’ll find this is a contentious point among locals and tourists alike.

 You must try Thailand’s comfort food – Khao Phat – as well.
 This is a good hearty fried rice dish that comes combined with a variety of ingredients.
 It’s perfect for a long day exploring Thailand’s sights.